- GW grads have a 93.93% overall pass rate for the ASCP MLS board of certification exam vs. the national average of 73%

-This certificate teaches you what you need to sit for the ASCP MLS Board of Certification Exam, Route 1.
-When you complete this certificate program and your hands-on practicum, you'll be able to:
+This certificate teaches you what you need to qualify to sit for the ASCP Medical Laboratory Scientist (MLS) exam.* When you complete this certificate program and your hands-on practicum, you'll be able to:

 - Apply principles of traditional and molecular laboratory procedures to perform diagnostic analyses